One of the most common questions I hear is from keen investors wanting to know the best gold coins to buy as an investment.

 For very modest investors it can be fun to select a variety of bullion coins for your portfolio, perhaps choosing some Sovereign coins with an interesting background or coins with beautiful designs.

 The great news is that with some careful planning and help from a reputable gold dealer, you can source tax free gold coins.
-Britannia and Sovereign coins are free from Capital gains Tax for UK residents due to their status as legal tender.
+Britannia, Sovereign and Queen’s Beasts coins are all free from Capital gains Tax for UK residents due to their status as legal tender.
 Quite simply the taxman cannot tax the movement of legal currency.
 For this reason, together with the fact that these two coins are amongst the world’s best known, most UK investors are best off investing into these tax free gold coins.

 The most important rule with gold coin investing is that everyone’s situation, needs and motivations for buying differ, and so the best gold coins to buy may also vary.
 This is where the real value of a knowledgeable gold dealer pays dividends!